Mūre et Musc

 The blackberry component was clear, but Jean-Claude Ellena felt that this beautiful intention needed a hook, a preface, something that the creative perfumer called a head note.
 "I advised him to use a blend of citrus, combined with tarragon and a hint of lavender.
 And then as a base, oak moss.
 We carried out several trials before finding the right combination.
 He went away with a handful of samples, and chose one", the perfumer recalls.

-If Mūre et Musc is so addictive today, its that its soft cotton red fruit notes blend in perfectly with the top layer of the skin.
+If Mūre et Musc is so addictive today, its because its soft cotton red fruit notes blend in perfectly with the top layer of the skin.
 "A second skin" for some, "more than a perfume" for others.

 Abundant in the mountains of Europe, America and Australia, blackberries are known for their medicinal properties and for their gourmandise in cooking.
 This wild and juicy berry is also tied to Greek mythology telling that blackberry bushes are native to the blood shed by Titans fighting the Gods.
 Fresh, this rosacea reveals tart-sweet flavours.
 Cooked, it reveals gourmet aromas of caramel.